pooley182/Plex-Meta-Manager-Wiki/AniDB-Builders.md

 ## AniDB ID
 Gets the anime specified by the AniDB ID.

 The expected input is an AniDB ID or AniDB Anime URL.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 ```yaml
 collections: